IVDC-Club-IIT-Indore/IITISoC23/README.md

  IITISoC is an excellent opportunity for the students of IIT Indore to enhance your skills and get started with Open-Source Contribution.
  We present to you projects in Autonomous Driving, Robotics using tools like ROS , Matlab.

- We are proud to share that Mathworks will be mentoring us for 4 of our PS this time.
+ We are proud to share that  --**Mathworks**-- will be mentoring us for 4 of our PS this time.

 ## **IVR1 - Lane detection using limited computation power - Intermediate**
 <br>